esa/cascade/doc/index.rst

 Cascade is a Python library developed to propagate the evolution of large number of orbiting objects while detecting reliably close encounters and collisions.
-It is coded in modern C++20 with focus on the efficency of the underlying N-body simulation and collision detection computations.
+It is coded in modern C++20 with focus on the efficency of the underlying N-body simulation with collision detection.
+It does not support parallel cluster computations of a single scenario, being instead tailored to massively parallel indepedent runs.

 Notable features include:

 - guaranteed detection of all occuring collisions.
-- high precision orbital propagation via the use of Taylor integration.
+- high precision orbital propagation via Taylor integration.
 - possibility to define custom dynamics.
 - automatic usage of modern SIMD instruction sets (including AVX/AVX2/AVX-512/Neon/VSX).
 - automatic multi-threaded parallelisation.